SherineAwad/multiomicsGRN/devREADME.md

-# Preprcessing of scRNA part: Clustering and Visualization
+# 🔴🔴🔴 PART A:  Preprcessing of scRNA -  Clustering and Visualization

 ## Overview

 This step performs **cell-level preprocessing, dimensionality reduction, clustering, and visualization** for single-cell RNA-seq data.